 - Spend on bonus categories included in the card’s adaptive accelerator: Internet, cable and phone services, online advertising, etc.

 Meanwhile, consider getting the World of Hyatt Card if you can:

 - Stay at any Hyatt hotel at least once a year and redeem the annual free night certificate

-- Spend $15,000 per year to get another free night night certificate
+- Spend $15,000 per year to get another free night certificate

 Can I Get Both Cards?

-For example, getting both cards would allow you double-dip on elite night credits.
-The personal card will give automatic 5 free elite night credits while the business card will give you 25% more elite night credits for every $10,000 spend.
+For example, getting both cards would allow you to double-dip on elite night credits.
+The personal card will give automatic 5 free elite night credits while the business card will give you 25% more elite night credits for every $10,000 spent.

 The World of Hyatt group is steadily growing its hotel operations worldwide so if you’re looking to stay at any of their lucrative hotels, it’s worth getting the World of Hyatt Business Card or the World of Hyatt Personal Card.
 Just figure out which benefits you need and which rewards you can capitalize on.

 Looking for the best flight deals?
 Each week we'll send you updates with the best deals on flights and hotels both using points and cash.